640 South State StreetDover, Delaware 19901

 This test looks for a specific lipoprotein, Lp-PLA2, in your blood.
 The test is used to help predict your risk for cardiovascular disease and stroke.

 Lipids are fats in your blood.
 Lipoproteins are combinations of fats and proteins that carry the fats in your bloodstream.
-If you have Lp-PLA2 in your blood, you may have fatty deposits in your arteries that are at risk of rupturing and causing a stroke.
+If you have Lp-PLA2 in your blood, you may have fatty deposits in your arteries that are at risk of rupturing and causing heart disease or stroke.

-This test may help your doctor figure out what preventative treatments would be best for you.
-Things that can be done to prevent problems include taking medications that lower lipid levels and making lifestyle changes.
+This test may help your healthcare provider figure out what treatments would be best for you to prevent a stroke.
+Things that can be done to prevent problems include taking medicines that lower lipid levels and making lifestyle changes.

 New research suggests that Lp-PLA2 may better show who is at risk for cardiovascular disease and stroke than HDL ("good) cholesterol, LDL ("bad") cholesterol, and VLDL cholesterol.